 - Bronze plans cover 60 percent of your healthcare costs.
-Bronze plans have the highest deductible of all the plans, but the lowest monthly premium.
+Bronze plans have the highest deductible of all the plans but the lowest monthly premium.

 - Silver plans cover 70 percent of your healthcare costs.
-Silver plans generally have a lower deductible than bronze plans, but with a moderate monthly premium.
+Silver plans generally have a lower deductible than bronze plans but with a moderate monthly premium.

 - Gold plans cover 80 percent of your healthcare costs.
-Gold plans have a much lower deductible than bronze or silver plans, but with a high monthly premium.
+Gold plans have a much lower deductible than bronze or silver plans but with a high monthly premium.

 - Platinum plans cover 90 percent of your healthcare costs.
 Platinum plans have the lowest deductible, so your insurance often pays out very quickly, but they have the highest monthly premium.

 Within each of these tiers, companies also offer different plan structures, such as HMO, PPO, PFFS, or MSA.
-In addition, some private insurance companies also sell Medicare in the form of Medicare Advantage, Part D, and Medigap plans.
+In addition, some private insurance companies also sell Medicare in the forms of Medicare Advantage, Part D, and Medigap plans.

-Private insurance is responsible for covering at least your preventative healthcare visits.
-If you need additional coverage under your plan, you must choose a plan that offers all-in-one coverage or add on additional insurance plans.
+Private insurance plans are responsible for covering at least your preventative healthcare visits.
+If you need additional coverage under your plan, you must choose one that offers all-in-one coverage or add on additional insurance plans.

 |Type of insurance||government-funded||private companies|

-|Spousal coverage||no, spouses must enroll separately||yes, for some plans|
+|Spousal coverage||no, spouses must enroll separately||yes, with some plans|

 |Overall medical costs||less expensive||more expensive|

-|Premium-free options||common||not common|
+|Premium-free plans||common||not common|

-|Age requirement||65+ unless you qualify for Medicare due to a chronic condition||50+|
+|Age requirement||age 65+, unless you qualify for Medicare due to a chronic condition or disability||any age|

-The differences between Medicare and private insurance are a huge determinant in what type of plan someone will enroll in.
-For example, for someone who needs coverage for dependents, private insurance might be a more viable option.
-In comparison,
+The differences between Medicare and private insurance are a huge factor in deciding what type of plan might work best for you.

-|Plan structure||multiple plan types offered (with Medicare Advantage)||multiple plan types offered|
+|Plan structure||multiple plan types offered|

-|Additional coverage||must add-on||must add-on|
+|Additional coverage||must add on|

 Medicare Advantage plans are a popular option for Medicare beneficiaries because they offer all-in-one Medicare coverage.
-This includes Medicare Part A and Part B, and most plans also cover prescription drugs, dental, vision, hearing, and other health perks.
+This includes original Medicare, and most plans also cover prescription drugs, dental, vision, hearing, and other health perks.

 Part D and Medigap

-If you are happy with your original Medicare coverage but want prescription drug coverage and help with Medicare costs, you can add Part D and Medigap policies to your plan.
+If you are happy with your original Medicare coverage but want prescription drug coverage and help with your out-of-pocket Medicare costs, you can add Part D and Medigap policies to your plan.

 Other factors to consider include whether your spouse needs coverage, what your income is, and whether you travel often.
 All these things, plus more, can influence which type of health insurance coverage is best for you.

-Private insurance is health insurance offered by private companies that tends to be more costly but offers more flexibility for beneficiaries.
+Private health insurance is offered by private companies that tends to be more costly each month but offers and out-of-pocket max and more flexibility for beneficiaries.